-Today, our Jesup vets offer insight on the signs and symptoms of three of the most common illnesses we see in cats.
+Today, our Jesup vets offer insight into the signs and symptoms of three of the most common illnesses we see in cats.

 As a cat parent, there is a range of illnesses you should be aware of.
 It's a good idea to familiarize yourself with common symptoms of cat illness and to bring your cat in for regular wellness exams.
 Bringing your cat in for routine examinations helps your vet catch any signs of illness early when they are often the most treatable.